Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Abstract

 \section{Abstract}

 Color code is a promising topological code for fault-tolerant quantum computing.
-Insufficient research on color code has delayed its practical application.
+Insufficient research on the color code has delayed its practical application.
 In this work, we address several key issues to facilitate practical fault-tolerant quantum computing based on color codes.
-First, by introducing decoding graphs with error-rate-related weights, we improve the threshold of the triangular color code under the standard circuit-level noise model to $0.47\%$, narrowing the gap to that of the surface code.
-Second, we investigate the circuit-level decoding strategy of color code lattice surgery, which is crucial for performing logical operations in a quantum computer with two-dimensional architecture.
-Lastly, the state injection protocol of triangular color code is proposed, offering an optimal logical error rate compared to any other state injection protocol of the CSS code, which is beneficial for increasing the efficiency of magic state distillation.
+First, by introducing decoding graphs with error-rate-related weights, we obtained the threshold of $0.47\%$ of the 6,6,6 triangular color code under the standard circuit-level noise model, narrowing the gap to that of the surface code.
+Second, our work firstly investigates the circuit-level decoding of color code lattice surgery, and gives an efficient decoding algorithm, which is crucial for performing logical operations in a quantum computer with two-dimensional architectures.
+Lastly, a new state injection protocol of the triangular color code is proposed, reducing the output magic state error rate in one round of 15 to 1 distillation by two orders of magnitude compared to a previous rough protocol.
+We have also proven that our protocol offers the lowest logical error rates for state injection among all possible CSS codes.